conan7882/neural-style/nerual_style/README.md

 ## Implementation Details

 - VGG19 is used the same as the paper.
 Content Layer is conv4_2 and style layers are conv1_1, conv2_1, conv3_1, conv4_1 and conv5_1.
-- Both content and style features is normalized based on the size of content and style images, which is inpired by [this implementation](https://github.com/anishathalye/neural-style).
+- Both content and style features is normalized based on the size of content and style images, which is inspired by [this implementationn](https://github.com/anishathalye/neural-style).
 Because I found this is useful especially when the two images have large difference in size.
 - The image is initialized by the content image.
 This helps to converge to good result faster.
 - The weights of content and style costs used in this implementation are 5e-4 and 0.2, respectively.
 Tweaking is needed when other types of normalization and initialization are used.
 Usually higher content cost weight if initialization from random noise.
-- [Total variation regularization](https://en.wikipedia.org/wiki/Total_variation_denoising) is used to reduce noise in the result image.
+- [Total variation regularizationn](https://en.wikipedia.org/wiki/Total_variation_denoising) is used to reduce noise in the result image.
 The weight 0.01 is used.
 - [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS) is used for optimization.
 The maximum iteration is set to be 500, though the result does not change after 200 iterations.